rtubelleza/marimo-themes/README.md

 # Apply a theme to specific files
 motheme apply coldme notebook1.py notebook2.py

-# Apply theme recursively
+# Or, apply theme recursively in a directory
 motheme apply -r coldme ./
 ```

-## Notice
+> [!NOTE]
+>

-Please note that some parts of the Marimo notebook are not fully exposed for
+> Please note that some parts of the Marimo notebook are not fully exposed for
-customization at this time.
-This includes background colors of side panels,
+> customization at this time.
+This includes side panels and cell editors
-cell editors, and the menu.
-These features may be exposed in a later version of
-Marimo, allowing for more extensive theme customization.

 ## Usage

 -   **Requirements**: Ensure you are using Marimo version **0.9.14** or higher.
     It is recommended to keep your Marimo version up-to-date for the best
     experience.

--   **Navigating Themes**: Go to the `themes` folder to preview the themes
-    using the provided screenshots.
-You can directly download the CSS files and
-    place them in a suitable path in your project.
-To include a custom CSS file
-    inside a notebook, go to the configuration dropdown and add the relative
-    file path to your CSS file in the **Custom CSS** field.
-Once saved, you
-    should see the changes applied to your notebook.

 -   **Light and Dark Mode Support**: All themes support both light and dark
     modes and will switch automatically based on your notebook's current theme